LONDON FILM WORKS

 • Identify common budgeting mistakes and hidden costs before they become problems

-• Distinguish between feature film and HETV budgeting structures and pressures
+• Distinguish between feature film and HETV budgeting structures, expectations and pressures

 • Prepare professional assumption sheets, schedules and supporting documents